JamesMalkin/EfficientBayes/README.md

 - Plots for figures 2,3 and 4 can be replicated using *plots-_.py*

 - Figures 2,3 and 4 can be found in folder:- *figures*

+- A generic 2 hidden-layer neural network trained with the performance - reliability cost tradeoff can be run with *network.py*